dougzilla32/AsyncCancellation/README.md

 ) async throws -> T
 ```

-The 'cancellation' extension is demonstrated by this example adding async/await with cancellation to URLSessionTask:
+The 'cancellation' extension is demonstrated by the following example which adds async/await to URLSessionTask:

 ```swift
 /// Extend URLSessionTask to be an AsyncTask